July survey results at a glance:

 * More than one-third of businesses report global economic conditions as greatest factor weighing on company sales.

 * More than one-fifth of companies named weakness in the farm economy as the biggest factor diminishing sales.

 * Manufacturing job losses were recorded for the month.

 * Companies expect to raise prices by 1.6 percent for the rest of 2016.

-* For a tenth straight month, the Rural Mainstreet Index remained below growth neutral.
+* For a 12th straight month, the Rural Mainstreet Index fell below growth neutral.

-* Farmland prices remained below growth neutral for the 31st straight month.
+* Farmland prices remained below growth neutral for the 33rd consecutive month.